Bruçó railway station

-The Bruçó railway station, originally called Bruçô, was an interface of the Sabor line, which served the town of Bruçó, in the Bragança District of Portugal.
+The Bruçó railway station, originally called Bruçô, was a station on the Sabor line, which served the town of Bruçó, in the Bragança District of Portugal.

 Description

-The remains of the station are located to the northwest of the town of Bruçó, accessed by road via a dedicated branch of the EM596 road and from there via the EM596-1 road over a distance of 2.3 km (accumulated gradient of +10-70 m).
-The passenger building was on the right-hand side of the uphill track (towards Duas Igrejas).
+The remains of the station are located northwest of the town of Bruçó, and can be accessed by road via the EM596, and from there via the EM596-1 over a distance of 2.3 km (with an incline of +10-70 m).
+The passenger building was located on the right-hand side of the uphill track (towards the Duas Igrejas - Miranda railway station).

 History

 Construction and inauguration

 On February 16, 1908, the Gazeta dos Caminhos de Ferro reported that the plan for the section between Carviçais and Bruçó on the Sabor Line would be presented to the Superior Council of Public Works.

-On 1 July 1926, the Gazeta dos Caminhos de Ferro reported that work on the Carviçais section of the Sabor Line was about to resume, after a long period of suspension; at that time, several stations had already been completed for some years, including Bruçó (named Bruçô at the time).
-On 1 June 1930, the section between Lagoaça and Mogadouro, where Bruçó station was located, opened.
+On 1 July 1926, the Gazeta dos Caminhos de Ferro reported that work on the Carviçais section of the Sabor Line was about to resume, after a long period of inactivity; at that time, several stations had already been completed for some years, including Bruçó (then named Bruçô).
+On 1 June 1930, the section between Lagoaça and Mogadouro, where the Bruçó station was located, opened.

-In January 1933, houses started being built to house the porters, being concluded the next year.
+In January 1933, houses started being built to house the porters, which were completed the following year.

 Closure and abandonment

-The Sabor line was closed on the 1st of August 1988, leaving the Bruçó railway station abandoned to this day.
+The Sabor line was closed on 1 August 1988, leaving the Bruçó railway station abandoned permanently.